 Thy Kingdom come week of prayer is from Ascension Day (21 May) to Pentecost (31 May). https://www.thykingdomcome.global/ Holy Trinity Warrington asks you to join with us in praying for our town.

-If you would like to join us for the prayer meeting the link is available via the group skype chat or please contact Andrea via this contact form link.
+If you would like to join us for the prayer meeting or the BIble study the link is available via the group skype chat or please contact Andrea via this contact form link.

 Shirley's Reflections on Life after Lockdown